allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 Setup- Event Templates

 !!!
+Note
-Note An Event Template is a Mission, Event, or Production Request that can be used over and over again to schedule scheduling events.
+    An Event Template is a Mission, Event, or Production Request that can be used over and over again to schedule scheduling events.
 The user does not have to recreate a specific event that is often used.
 These event templates can be created, edited, and deleted as needed.
 Missions, Events, or Production Requests that have already been scheduled can also be saved as Event templates.

 1. Navigate to the Scheduler module.

-2. In the Scheduler module, click the More Options \(. .\) button and select Event Templates.
+2. In the Scheduler module, click the More Options \(...\) button and select Event Templates.
 3. In the Event Templates dialog, click Add.
 4. Select Event, Mission, or Production Request
 5. Give your Template a Name.
 Enter a description if desired.
 6. Create the template the same way you would build a Mission, Event or Production request.
 7. Click Save and your Crew Template shows up in your list of Resource Templates.
 8. Click Save and your Event Template shows up in your list of Event Templates.
 9. This template will be available for use when you add your missions, events, or production requests to the schedule.

 Edit or delete an Event Template

-1. In the Scheduler module, click the More Options \(. .\) button and select Event Templates.
+1. In the Scheduler module, click the More Options \(...\) button and select Event Templates.
 2. Select the template to edit/delete.
 3. Click the edit icon \(pencil\) or the delete icon \(trash can\).
 4. Make the required changes and click Save.

-Add an Event Template \(Mission, Event or Production Request\) to the schedule 1.
-Select the “ADD” drop down on the schedule.
+Add an Event Template \(Mission, Event or Production Request\) to the schedule

+1. Select the “ADD” drop down on the schedule.
 2. Click on the event template to be added to the schedule.
 3. Edit the event \(Mission, Event or Production Request\) as desired.
 4. Save the event and it appears on the schedule.

 Setup- Resource Templates

 !!!
+Note
-Note A Resource Template \(often cal ed a crew template\) identifies specific roles a person or persons must have.
+    A Resource Template \(often cal ed a crew template\) identifies specific roles a person or persons must have.
 Some roles are delivered with the PEX database work.
 You can include a template when you build missions, events and/or production requests.
 Users can request additional role scripts via the Help Desk.

 1. Navigate to the Scheduler module.

-2. In Scheduler, click the More Options \(. .\) button and select Resource Templates.
+2. In Scheduler, click the More Options \(...\) button and select Resource Templates.
 3. In the Resource Templates dialog, click Add.
 4. Give your Resource Template a Name, e.g., F-16 Pilot or FMV Standard Crew.
 5. Give your Resource Template a Description, if desired.
 6. At Roles, click Add.
 7. In the list of Roles, check the desired Crew Position\(s\) and click Done.

-8. In the Resource Template, click the More Options \(. .\) button next to a role; A. Click Copy to add more than one of a role to the Resource Template.
+8. In the Resource Template, click the More Options \(...\) button next to a role;

+    1. Click Copy to add more than one of a role to the Resource Template.
     2. Click Delete to remove the individual role.
     3. Click Set Required if the role is required to accomplish the mission.
 A red asterisk is displayed in front of the required role.

 9. Click Save and your template shows up in your list of Resource Templates.
 10. This template wil be available for use when you build your missions, events, or production requests.

 Edit or delete a Resource Template

-1. In the Scheduler module, click the More Options \(. .\) button and select Resource Templates.
+1. In the Scheduler module, click the More Options \(...\) button and select Resource Templates.
 2. Select the template to edit/delete.
 3. Click the edit icon \(pencil\) or the delete icon \(trash can\).
 4. Make the required changes and click Save.

 Add a Resource Template to a Mission, Event or Production Request

 1. Within the Mission, Event or Production Request, place cursor within the Resources area and select Template.
 2. Click on add and select a crew template.
 3. Click done.
 4. Now you can use the template to find qualified personnel to fill each crew position.

 Setup- Resource Status Type Requirement

 !!!
+Note
-Note A Resource Status Type identifies a specific status \(e.g., PRF, Not DNIF, Title 10 or 32\), a person holds or shouldn’t hold in order to be placed on the schedule.
+    A Resource Status Type identifies a specific status \(e.g., PRF, Not DNIF, Title 10 or 32\), a person holds or shouldn’t hold in order to be placed on the schedule.
 These status types can work with resource \(crew\) templates or they can work without using a resource template.
 Status Type Requirements are defined by the squadron and must be pre-loaded into the PEX database as a coded script in order for them to function within the Scheduler module.
 Additional y, personnel must be setup and identified with the status requirement from within the Personnel module.
 You can include a resource status requirement when you build missions, events and/or production requests.
 Users can request resource status type scripts via the Help Desk.

 1. Go to Setup > Personnel.
 2. Select the Status Tab \(top of display\).
 3. Select a Shortname, \(using the dropdown\), of a person you want to give a status to.
 4. In the open white space, right click and select add.

-5. The status pop up will display; perform the following: A. From the dropdown select a status.
+5. The status pop up will display; perform the following:

+    1. From the dropdown select a status.
     2. Enter Remarks as required.
     3. Set dates if required; you can also just have a status that is turned on or off \(check box on\) no date required
     4. Select an effective date using the calendar icon or typing the date.
     5. Select an expiration date using the calendar icon or typing the date.

 6. Select Save, or Save and New.

 Setup- Lookup Lists

 !!!
+Note
-Note A Lookup List is a list of items the user requires to effectively schedule.
+    A Lookup List is a list of items the user requires to effectively schedule.
 Lookup lists are created by the user with the exception of the SCL list \(these are generated in the weapons module\) and AFTC PR Status list \(delivered items.\) These lists will appear in the Additional Information Section of the event panel.

 1. Navigate to the Scheduler module.

-2. In the Scheduler module, click the More Options \(. .\) button and select Lookup Lists.
+2. In the Scheduler module, click the More Options \(...\) button and select Lookup Lists.
 3. In the Lookup Lists dialog, click Add.
 4. Enter the desired name of the added lookup list.
 5. Click Add under items.
 6. Enter the List Item’s Name.
 7. Click Done and continue to enter List Items for the new list as required.
 8. Click Save when the items list is complete.
 9. This list of items will be available in the Additional Information Section under the Lookup List name.

 Edit or delete a Lookup List

-1. In the Scheduler module, click the More Options \(. .\) button and select Lookup Lists.
+1. In the Scheduler module, click the More Options \(...\) button and select Lookup Lists.
 2. Select the Lookup List to edit or delete.
 3. Click the individual items to edit them or select the Red X to delete the item 4.
 Make the required changes and click Save.

 Setup– Draft and Publish